What is it? Why is it interesting?

 Finite Case

 Now we look at the case when $ t $ stays finite.
-Since an analytical analysis of $ X_t $ for any finite $ t $ would involve a very complicated derivation of the distribution of $ X_t $ which would depend on $ r_t $, we will use simulations to see what happens.
-Furthermore for almost every distribution of $ r_t $, for any finite $ t $ the distribution of $ X_t $ is not exactly lognormal and only in this case (or further special cases) the median of $ X_t $ would equal the geometric mean of $ X_t $.
+Since an analytical analysis of $ X_t $ for any finite $ t $ would involve a very complicated derivation of the distribution of $ X_t $ (which would depend on the full law of $ r_t $), we will use simulations to see what happens.
+Furthermore for almost every distribution of $ r_t $, for any finite $ t $ the distribution of $ X_t $ is not exactly lognormal, and only in that special (exactly lognormal) case does the median of $ X_t $ equal the geometric mean of $ X_t $.

 $t = 100$: